razaviah/razaviah.github.io/_pages/real-time-time-series-data-prediction.md

 ## Link To The Project
-You can view the github page of this project using this <a href="https://github.com/razaviah/Real-Time-Time-Series-Data-Prediction" target="_blank">link</a>
+Github page of this project can be viewed using this <a href="https://github.com/razaviah/Real-Time-Time-Series-Data-Prediction" target="_blank">link</a>